DigitalCarleton/Prairie/Documentation/Getting Started.md

 This document will walk you through the fundamentals of using *Prairie*.

 ## The Unity Editor
 *Prairie* is a selection of pre-made Unity scripts and assets to be used inside of the Unity editor workflow.
-As such, using *Prairie* requires a basic working knowledge of the Unity editor (don’t worry — no code skill is required).
+As such, using *Prairie* requires a basic working knowledge of the Unity editor (don’t worry — no coding experience is required).

-There are a wealth of great Unity tutorials out there.
-Many of the “Getting Started” tutorials include information on scripting/coding.

-The following set of videos (each a digestible 3 minutes or so) will provide you with a good sense of the editor, scene view, and key concepts moving forward, without any coding:
+The following set of videos (each a digestible 3 minutes or so) will provide you with a good sense of the editor, scene view, and key concepts moving forward, (without any coding):

 - [Interface Overview](https://unity3d.com/learn/tutorials/topics/interface-essentials/interface-overview?playlist=17090)
 - [Editing Elements in the Scene View](https://unity3d.com/learn/tutorials/topics/interface-essentials/scene-view?playlist=17090)